Isaiah 58 – The Blessing of True Worship

 Why have we afflicted our souls, and You take no notice?’

 a.
-Cry aloud, spare not… tell My people their transgression: God speaks loudly and directly.
-His people need to hear their transgression – but will they hear?
+Cry aloud, spare not…tell My people their transgression: God spoke loudly and directly.
+His people need to hear their transgression – but would they hear?

 b.
 They seek Me daily, and delight to know My ways: God first described the appearance of their spiritual life.
 On the surface, it seemed that God’s people loved Him and were devoted to Him.
 They had the reputation of a nation that did righteousness, and they looked like people who would take delight in approaching God.

 c.
-Why have we fasted… and You have not seen: With this spiritual veneer, they felt God was unfair to them.
-“LORD, we have fasted, but You still don’t answer our prayer.
+Why have we fasted…and You have not seen?
+With this spiritual veneer, they felt God was unfair to them.
+It was as if they said, “Lord, we have fasted, but You still don’t answer our prayer.
 Don’t you know that we seek you daily, delight to know Your ways, do righteousness, and take delight in approaching You?
 Yet You do not answer our prayers!”